Table of contents

 There is one thing that makes humans very happy.
 That is to be known.
 When people feel that someone understands them, knows their desires, and is there to truly support them, they open up and build meaningful relationships.

 With that in mind, let’s remember that AI can help personalize customer experience and meet the customer’s needs.
 Amazon’s product suggestions or preprogrammed preferences in smart devices are good examples of beneficial personalization.
+Because of an advanced analytical mechanism, AI app developers can create mobile applications with accurate forecasting capabilities.

 Chatbot triggers are another example.
 They can offer a website visitor a discount code or guide them to sign up.
 They can direct customers to specific pages that can make their overall customer experience better.
 By helping humans feel more connected to the brand through personalization, AI brings humanity into the customer experience.